Glamorgan County Cricket Club in 2014

-The 2014 season marked Glamorgan County Cricket Club's 127th year of existence and its 93rd as a first-class cricket county.
-In 2014, Glamorgan played in the Second Division of the County Championship, Group B of the 50-over Royal London One-Day Cup and the South Group of the NatWest t20 Blast.
+The 2014 season marked Glamorgan County Cricket Club's 127th year of existence and its 94th as a first-class cricket county.
+In 2014, Glamorgan played in the Second Division of the County Championship, Group B of the 50-over One-Day Cup and the South Group of the T20 Blast.
 It was the first season in charge for head coach Toby Radford.
-The on-field captains were Mark Wallace for the County Championship and Royal London One-Day Cup, and Jim Allenby for the NatWest t20 Blast.
+The on-field captains were Mark Wallace for the County Championship and One-Day Cup, and Jim Allenby for the T20 Blast.
 Unlike other counties, Glamorgan competed in limited-overs cricket without a nickname for the second year in a row.